 Where to Start?

 There are many people and offices at Brown to advise and support you as an undergraduate, graduate or medical student.
 The hardest part may be in knowing which of those many resources best matches your need.
 If you start in one place and it turns out that your best support will come from a different office, we will be happy to direct you and connect you to someone else.
-In the residence halls, residential peer leaders (RPLs) are a great first resource: RPLs are trained to listen and refer students to campus resources.
 Use the Quick Reference listing below as a guide to available resources.

 How to Help a Friend in Distress

 Are you worried about a Brown student?
 Do you need consultation about a difficult and urgent situation?
 Not sure what to do, where to turn, or who can help?

 - Call the Student Support Services deans for assistance.

 - Check out Brown's How to Help a Friend in Distress site -- designed for students, faculty, staff, and family members to connect with Brown's resources and advice on steps to take.